Mottie/Keyboard/README.markdown

 **Change Log**

 Only the latest changes will be shown below, see the wiki log to view older versions.

+Version 1.6.2

+* Prevent keyboard below the accept key from opening (stopped the event propogation) - fixed issue #2.

 Version 1.6.1